I recently heard a woman after yoga say that she’s ‘not going to have one halloween candy because candy is dangerous’.

 You must be willing to do the work!!!

 And part of doing the work means …

-The second step to control compulsive eating – after you are aware of your food rules – is to reframe your thoughts around these food rules so that you develop something called ‘cognitive flexibility’
+The second step to overcome compulsive eating – after you are aware of your food rules – is to reframe your thoughts around these food rules so that you develop something called ‘cognitive flexibility’

 Have you ever heard of a phenomenon called tunnel vision?

 I get this sometimes with marijuana.
 Yes, I still get addiction flashbacks for marijuana to this day.